- Print

 - Open the Assemblies dashboard from the Steelhead Homepage.

-- Click "SAVE" (you do not need to fill in any information here).
+Click SAVE to return to the "Define New Assembly" dialog (you do not need to fill in any information here).

-- Start typing the name of your first Assembly Component.
-If you have not yet created that Part, click "Create."
+Start typing the Part Number name of your first Assembly Component.
+If you have not yet created that Part, select "Create (component name)."

 - Under Source Operation: